DHT Blockers: The Top 15 Solutions to Fight Hair Loss

 But lycopene could also reduce DHT levels in the body.

-As part of a healthy diet that includes some of the other natural DHT blockers on this list, mangos might help to combat hair loss.
+As part of a healthy diet that includes some of the other natural DHT blockers on this list, mangos might help with treating hair loss.

 6. White mushrooms